TomasEkeli/TomasEkeli.github.io/docs/_posts/2025-09-26-testing-authenticationhandler.md

 }
 ```

 How would we test such a thing?
-Put aside that this is a silly example, and randomness it inherently hard to test.
+Set aside that this is a silly example, and randomness it inherently hard to test.
 How do we set up the `AuthenticationHandler` in a test?

 ## Setting up the test

-We're going to need to instantiate our `RandomAuthenticationHandler` in a test.
+We need to instantiate our `RandomAuthenticationHandler` in a test.
 We can do that fine.

 In the following example I'm using [NSubstitute](https://nsubstitute.github.io/) for mocking, and [xUnit](https://xunit.net/) for the test framework.
 The logging is set up in a base class called `Test_with_logs` that I use in many tests, you can read about that in [this post](https://www.eke.li/testing/2023/12/22/testing-your-logging.html).

 ```csharp
 public class Given_a_RandomAuthenticationHandler